orbifly/mpd2mqtt/README.md

 * All songs are from a common folder: `{"playlist": { "type": "folder", "folder" : "MixedMusic/preferredSongs", "displayName" : "MixedMusic/preferredSongs" } }`
 In my eyes it's not a good way to send the whole list of songs in playlist to MQTT.

-To debug or check it you can use the commandline mqtt client, from https://github.com/hivemq/mqtt-cli:
+To debug or check it you can use the [commandline mqtt client](https://github.com/hivemq/mqtt-cli):
 `mqtt sub -h localhost -t "music/mpd/get"`

 ## MQTT -> MPD ##